okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Parse Progressive Enrollment request code

-The following JSON allows an external service to supply values for updating attributes on an end user's profile.
+The following JSON example provides the end user's profile data to the external service for evaluation.

 See the [request properties](/docs/reference/registration-hook/#objects-in-the-request-from-okta) of a Registration Inline Hook for full details.